AI in the pharmaceutical and healthcare business is a topic that’s both well-researched and deemed to have a high potential for disruption.

 In December 2016, IBM announced that Pfizer would be one of the first organizations to utilize the Watson for Drug Discovery cloud-based platform.
 To provide context, the deep learning program has accumulated data from 25 million Medline article abstracts and 1 million medical journal articles (a human researcher can read 200-300 articles in a year).

-The potential use cases for text analysis in biomedicine include:
+The potential use natural language processing use cases in biomedicine include:

 - Generating a knowledge base by having a machine “read” all publications as they are released.